graphitemaster/aau/site/content/index.md

 ## The arguments for unsigned

 ### Most integers in a program never represent negative values
+The use of unsigned is a good type indication of the numeric range of the integer, in much the same way sized integer types are too.
+The immediate ability to disregard negative quantities is one of the largest benefits to actually using unsigned variables.
+It's a simple observation to make that most values in a program never actually are negative and never can become negative, we should be encoding that intent and behavior within the type system for the added safety and benefits it provides.

-I cannot find a research paper I once read from Intel which claimed from their observations that **only 3% of the integers** in an entire desktop x86 Windows **ever represented negative values**.
-Regardless, if that 3% figure is correct, then i'd expect to see 97% of integer types in a codebase to be unsigned.
+I cannot find a research paper I once read from Intel which claimed from their observations that **only 3% of the integers** in an entire desktop x86 Windows system **ever represented negative values**.
+Regardless, if that 3% figure is correct, then given the above opinion, I would expect to see ~97% of integer types in a codebase being unsigned.

 ### Compiler diagnostics are better for unsigned but that's worse overall
 If safety is one of the primary motivations behind the use of signed integer